A pile of fresh whole beets with a message overlay that reads: 'curious dog person: Can dogs eat beets?'

 Nutritional Benefits of Beets for Dogs

-Beets offer a powerful nutritional punch that supports multiple areas of canine health.
+Beets can offer power nutritional boost for our canine friends.
 Here are some of the key benefits:

 Rich in Fiber

-Beets are high in dietary fiber, which supports healthy digestion and regular bowel movements.
+Beets are high in dietary fiber, both soluble and insoluble.
+This supports healthy digestion and regular bowel movements.
 Fiber also helps regulate blood sugar and cholesterol levels.

 Loaded with Antioxidants

-Beets are a great source of antioxidants like betalains, which help fight inflammation and oxidative stress in your dog’s body.
+Beets are a great source in antioxidant, betalains which can help fight inflammation and oxidative stress in your dog’s body.

 Vitamins and Minerals